 The New Design School offers certificates and courses in graphic design if you’re looking to further your craft or expand your arts education.
 The University of Arkansas and Northwest Arkansas Community College are also good resources for continued arts education.

 If you’re someone who’d prefer to be at a Broadway show, symphony, or another form of performing arts, the wonderful opportunities to enjoy the arts in Northwest Arkansas are hard to match.
 Theaters of all sizes welcome diverse, world-class performances throughout the region.
 In addition, Northwest Arkansas is home to two symphonic orchestras.

 The Walton Arts Center is Northwest Arkansas’ leading performing art center, located in Fayetteville’s Entertainment District.
-The WAC – as it’s nicknamed – is currently undergoing a $23 million renovation scheduled to be finished in late 2016.
-The renovation hasn’t slowed down their incredible show offerings, though.
+The WAC – as it’s nicknamed – recently completed a $23 million renovation and expansion adding an extra 30,000 square feet of overall space.

-They’ve recently announced The Book of Mormon, Dirty Dancing, Motown, Cinderella, Kinky Boots and other classic Broadway performances will make a stop in Northwest Arkansas in the next two years.
+RENT 20th Anniversary Tour, The Sound of Music, Beautiful – The Carole King Musical and other classic Broadway performances will make a stop in Northwest Arkansas this year.

 The Symphony of Northwest Arkansas also performs at Walton Arts Center.
 The symphony is a fantastic part of regional arts offerings.

 TheatreSquared, a regional professional theatre, is another important part of our performing arts community.
 In 2011, Fayetteville-based TheatreSquared was recognized by the American Theatre Wing, founder of the Tony Awards, as one of the nation’s 10 most promising emerging theaters.
-They have recently announced plans to build a permanent theatre in Fayetteville’s Entertainment District.
+They recently broke ground on a permanent theatre in Fayetteville’s Entertainment District.

 There are fantastic, smaller theaters across the region, such as the Arkansas Public Theatre in Rogers, the Sager Creek Arts Center in Siloam Springs, the Arts Center of the Ozarks in Springdale and Trike Theatre in Bentonville just to name a few.